-Robert Felix is a Senior Teratogen Information Specialist.
-He started as a volunteer over 20 years ago and has assumed progressively counseling, outreach and program responsibilities since 1986.
+Robert Felix is a Senior Teratogen Information Specialist with MotherToBaby CA. He started as a volunteer over 20 years ago and has assumed progressively counseling, outreach and program responsibilities since 1986.
 Currently, as MotherToBaby CA’s Community Outreach Coordinator and Data Resource Manager he is responsible for publicizing and increasing awareness about the value of MotherToBaby CA and the services it offers.
 He cultivates new partnerships by identifying healthcare providers and communities throughout California so that MotherToBaby CA’s services can be targeted to these groups.
 Robert is actively involved with a variety of programs, locally and statewide.
 These include the Perinatal Care Network (PCN), Black Infant Health (BIH), California’s Comprehensive Perinatal Service Program (CPSP), California Smokers Helpline, California’s Women, Infants and Children (WIC), March of Dimes, and Planned Parenthood.
 Robert’s continued participation has lead to the inclusion of MotherToBaby CA as a resource in the Health and Human Services website for California’s Department of Public Health.

 Robert is a member of the Organization of Teratology Information Specialists (OTIS) since 1995.
 He currently serves on the OTIS Board of Directors as Member-at-Large, Publicity and Annual Report.
 He has previously served on the Board of Directors as Secretary and Member-at-large, and been chairperson for Occupational and Website Committees.
 He also assists with OTIS Special Projects at National Conferences.
 Robert’s ongoing experience with MotherToBaby CA and OTIS outreach enables him to contribute to the program’s success.

-Kerri Bertrand is a Research Coordinator for MotherToBaby California and the UCSD Breast Milk Biorepository Study.
+Kerri Bertrand is a Research Coordinator for MotherToBaby CA and the UCSD Breast Milk Biorepository Study.
 She graduated from Florida Gulf Coast University in 2010 and then received a Masters in Public Health with a concentration in Epidemiology from San Diego State University in 2013.

 As the Research Coordinator for MotherToBaby CA, Kerri is responsible for managing participant recruitment, follow-up, and retention, collection of pediatric exam data, medical record review, data entry, and case management.
 In addition, Kerri coordinates the UCSD Breast Milk Biorepository study where she is responsible for the recruitment and enrollment of breastfeeding mothers, collection of biospecimens, preparation of breast milk samples for freezing, data entry, review of medical records, and report generation.
 She looks forward to working closely with the community to contribute to the research already being done in the maternal and child health field!